 Expected Employment Creation of the Project

-The EB-5 Program requires that each investment produce at least 10 eligible full-time jobs.
-These jobs must be created within two years following the approval of the EB-5 investor’s immigration petition (Form I-526) by United States Citizenship and Immigration Services (USCIS).
+The EB-5 program requires that each investment produce at least 10 eligible full-time jobs.
+These jobs must be created within two years following the approval of the EB-5 investor’s immigration petition (Form I-526) by the United States Citizenship and Immigration Services (USCIS).

 The way employment creation is calculated depends on the way the project is receiving EB-5 capital.
 If the project is receiving EB-5 capital directly from a foreign investor, only jobs created directly by the new commercial enterprise can be counted.
 For projects sponsored by a USCIS-designated regional center, however, indirect and induced jobs may be counted in addition to direct jobs.